Important Classes of Morphisms and the Relative Cotangent Sequence in Tangent Categories: Recollections on Tangent Categories

 As a shorthand, we will often denote differential bundles by their projection $q: E \to X$.
 In particular, for every $X$, its tangent bundle $p_X: TX \to X$ is a differential bundle over $X$ \cite[Example 2.4.(ii)]{GeoffRobinBundle}.
-An immediate simple observation one can make about differential bundles is that:
+See \cite{BenVectorBundles,ching2024characterization,RoryConnectionsTanCAts} for other equivalent ways to define differential bundles, and various key universal properties differential bundles satisfy.
+An immediate simple observation one can make about differential bundles is:

-\begin{lemma} Let $q: E \to X$ be a differential bundle in a tangent category $(\Cscr,\Tbb)$.
+\begin{lemma} Let $q: E \to X$ be a differential bundle in a tangent category $\Cscr$.
 Then $q$ is monic if and only if $q$ is an isomorphism. \end{lemma} \begin{proof} Because $q:E \to X$ is a retract, $q$ is monic if and only if it is an isomorphism. \end{proof}

-What this lemma above tells us is that while it \emph{is} the case that we can largely think of differential bundles over $X$ as modules over $X$, the trick should be not to think of $E$ as directly a module but instead more of carrying a locally linear structure over $X$ parametrized by a module instead.
-We will see below for the case of both affine and non-affine schemes that this is exactly what happens.
+What this lemma above tells us is that while it \emph{is} the case that we can largely think of differential bundles over $X$ as modules over $X$, the idea should not be to think of $E$ as directly a module but instead more as carrying a locally linear structure over $X$ parametrized by a module.
+We will see below that for schemes, this is exactly what happens.